2014 House Bill 5477: Increase gas taxPublic Act 468 of 2014

 With the recommendation that the substitute (H-1) be adopted and that the bill then pass.

-The substitute failed by voice vote in the House on May 8, 2014
+The substitute failed by voice vote

 To replace the previous version of the bill with one that revises details but does not change the substance as previously described.

-The substitute passed by voice vote in the House on May 8, 2014
+The substitute passed by voice vote

 To cap the total revenue from the proposed tax at the amount of revenue that would have been generated under the current per-gallon gas and diesel taxes.

-The amendment failed by voice vote in the House on May 8, 2014
+The amendment failed by voice vote

 To replace the current 19-cent per gallon gas tax and 15-cent diesel tax with a 6 percent wholesale fuel tax.
 The tax could only rise by 5 percent per year even if the price of fuel rose faster, but if the price of fuel fell the rate could be increased to prevent any reduction in tax revenue compared to the 2014 level.
 This is part of a House road funding package.

-Referred to the Senate Infrastructure Modernization Committee on May 13, 2014
+Referred to the Committee on Infrastructure Modernization

 With the recommendation that the substitute (S-1) be adopted and that the bill then pass.